caarlosdamian/caarlosdamian-hooks/README.md

 - **useForm**: Simplifies form handling in React applications, providing an easy way to manage form state and handle input changes.
 - **useRefState**: A hook for maintaining a mutable reference which does not trigger re-renders.
 Ideal for tracking values without affecting the component's output.
 - **useLocaleStorage**: A hook designed for managing state in React components while persisting the state data to the browser's local storage.
 This hook is particularly useful for scenarios where you need to maintain state across page reloads or component unmounts.
+- **useAsync**: Simplifies handling of asynchronous operations in React components by managing loading, error, and data states with ease.

 ### Install